JuanCarlosCoxFernandez/CRUDzoo/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This proyect is an example of an app of notes using Angular/Ionic in the frontend, Spring in the backend and in this case MySQL Workbench for the DataBase.
-The only really part that is a litle bit more complex is in the popup used to do de Update because I use an alert and to take the data from the inputs you need to search really hard for the funcion.
+This proyect is an example of an app of zoos using Angular/Ionic in the frontend, Spring in the backend and in this case MySQL Workbench for the DataBase.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>